dimaggiofrancesco/DATA_VISUALISATION-Graph-Interaction/README.md

 # Graph-Interaction

+Aim:
+* Create a bar chart
+* Add the confidence interval
+* Let the user choose a y-axis value (interaction)
+* The bar colors change in accordance to the y-axis value the uses has selected

+**Project summary:**
 The code plots a bar chart of four years of data.
 Each year has a y-axis value, which is derived from a sample of a larger dataset.
 For instance, the first value might be the number votes in a given district or riding for 1992, with the average being around
 33,000.
 On top of this is plotted the **95% confidence interval** for the mean.
 A challenge that users face is that, for a